 Download speeds refer to the time required for the information to travel from the original destination, such as a website, to your computer.
 Download speeds can also be affected the number of other devices accessing your connection.
 It is also measured in Mbps, or megabytes per second.
 HughesNet is designed to deliver download speeds up to 25 Mbps.**

 Wi-Fi is the signal that allows devices in your home or business to access your Internet service without a physical connection to the modem or router.
 It also allows devices like your mobile phone to connect to the Internet without using mobile data.
 Wi-Fi allows you to access the Internet anywhere in your home or business the signal will reach.

 Rural Internet Service

 Rural Internet services allows people who live and work beyond the reach of typical terrestrial Internet connections like DSL, cable, or fiber, to access the Internet via a satellite.
 It is often more cost-effective to set up satellite Internet service in these areas than it is to build new distribution hubs and lay new cable lines, so Hughes can provide you with Internet service where other providers can’t.

 Data management is a set of tools that help you manage your data allowance by monitoring your usage, shrinking incoming data to reduce the amount of plan data used, and helping you to quickly purchase data tokens.

 Satellite Internet Installation

 Before you can access your high-speed satellite Internet, our installers will need to visit your home or business to install the satellite dish and modem/router in your home.

-HughesNet will not cut off your service if you exceed your data allowance in a given month, however your download speeds will slow to 1-3 Mbps.
+HughesNet will not cut off your service if you exceed your data allowance in a given month.
+However, during high-traffic periods, you may experience reduced speeds..
 If you would like to restore your satellite Internet service to full speed before the start of your next plan month, you can purchase additional data tokens that add more data to your subscription for the month.